jackwangsysu/CleverRec/README.md

 ## How to use it

-+ For models in CleverRec:
++ For models in CleverRec
     + Specify configurations (e.g. model, dataset, split ratio, ...) in 'CleverRec.properties' and then run 'python main.py'.
 + For new models
     + Implement you model based on the interfaces in CleverRec and run as above.